-Members are reminded that in March 2017, it was agreed that the Councils Quarterly Good Relations Working Group be replaced by an Equality and Diversity Working Group which would take a broader look at services across the Council.
+Members were reminded that in March 2017, it was agreed that the Councils Quarterly Good Relations Working Group be replaced by an Equality and Diversity Working Group which would take a broader look at services across the Council.

-A copy of the minutes of the Equality and Diversity Working Group meeting held on 14 August 2018 are enclosed for Members consideration.
+A copy of the minutes of the Equality and Diversity Working Group meeting held on 14 August 2018 were circulated for Members consideration.

-RECOMMENDATION: that the minutes be approved.
+Proposed by Alderman Girvan Seconded by Councillor Clarke and agreed that the minutes be approved.